 This is the initial offering of common stock (the "Shares") of Social Investment Holdings, Inc., a Florida corporation (hereinafter sometimes referred to as "SIH", the "Company, "we", "us" and "our").
 We are offering for sale a total of 2,500,000 Shares of our common stock at a fixed price of \$10.00 per share (the "Selling Price") for the duration of this offering (the "Offering").
 There is a 100,000 share (\$1,000,000) minimum that must be sold by us.
-The Offering is being conducted on a self-underwritten, best efforts basis, which means our officers will attempt to sell the Shares directly to friends, family members and business acquaintances, typically without the use of broker dealers.
+The Offering is being conducted on a self-underwritten, best efforts basis, which means our officers will attempt to sell the Shares directly to friends, family members, institutions, business acquaintances and any other person meeting the qualifications delineated in the final offering, typically, without the use of broker dealers.
 Our officers will not receive commissions or any other remuneration from any such sales.
-Unless earlier terminated, the Initial Offering Period will be up to nine (9) months from the date hereof unless, in the sole discretion of the Company, it is extended for periods up to a total of twenty-four (24) months (with appropriate amendments).
+Unless earlier terminated, the Initial Offering Period will be up to nine (9) months from the date hereof unless, in the sole discretion of the Company, it is extended for a period up to September 26, 2019 (with appropriate amendments).
 If a minimum of \$1,000,000 of Shares is not sold during the Initial Offering Period (as it may be extended), investor funds will be promptly returned, excluding interest, if any.
-All subscriptions during this Offering Period will be deposited in an escrow account with Colonial Stock Transfer.
+All subscriptions during this Offering Period will be deposited in an escrow account with UMB Bank.
 (See "Escrow Account.")
 At the present time, there is no public market for the Company's securities and none is expected to develop until concurrent with (or following) closing of this Offering.
-(See "Risk Factors - The Company intends to list Shares for trading on the highest secondary market for which it qualifies).
+(See "Risk Factors - The Company intends to list Shares for trading on the highest secondary market for which it qualifies.)

 Generally, no sale may be made to you in this Offering if the aggregate purchase price you pay is more than 10% of the greater of your annual income or net worth.
-Different rules apply to accredited investors and non-natural persons.
 Before making any representation that your investment does not exceed applicable thresholds, we encourage you to review Rule 251(d)(2)(i)(C) of Regulation A. For general information on investing, we encourage you to refer to www.investor.gov.